curology/radiance-ui/docs/alert.md

   <Alert
     content={
       <Fragment>
-        <strong>Whoops!</strong> There was an error updating your address, pleas
+        <strong>Whoops!</strong> There was an error updating your address,
-        try again later
+        please try again later
       </Fragment>
     }
     type="error"